12 min read

 Let’s start by agreeing that a beautifully written doc covering the brand’s strategy that gets shared across the team will not guarantee clarity.
 In order for the branding strategy to be truly grasped by the marketing team, it needs to be explained, discussed, debated.

 I’d advise this clarity to start from the Brand Manager directly.
 It should be the person in the company who understands what the brand is best and has the ability to truly get across the entirety of the concept to the team.
 In the meetings or docs where the brand is explained, make sure each term is interpreted as well.
+Also, don’t forget that negative brand mentions might significantly damage your reputation and your SEO strategy so this is an area you need to pay a lot of attention.

 For example, don’t just say our brand is friendly and assume every marketer will understand “friendly” in the same way your brand manager does.
 Dive deeper.
 What exactly is friendly?
 How friendly?
 How should that be reflected in the tone of voice, design, copy, colors, channels, content formats, etc.